Pa1mina/digital-writing-folio/exercises.md

 Stranger 1 has disconnected from the chat.

 Overall, I am worried that it is a bit quick of a relationship.
 However, I do think that with the added documants I will include, the story might make more sense, or even read slower?
+# Week 10
+I was away, but i attempted to make the website and failed.
+So, instead I watched Youtube Videos on Twine to try and at least be proactive.
+I have been watching DigitalExposureTV, and using Reddit.
+Somehow everything is becoming easier to use.
+And I am actually enjoying the process.
+# WEEK 11
+## PROBLEMS!!!
+Since I am working within a very sensative subject matter (murder) I am finding it hard to source images that are not ACTUALLY real.
+People or organisations have actually uploaded real crime scene images to be used even under the Creative Commons on Google images.
+Ethically, I don't think it is okay to incoporate such things within my work.
+Although I love horror and enjoy distrubing content, I like it if it is Fiction only.
+Using an actual person's truama in my work is not an option, but I am struggling to find images that suit my aesthetics.
+For example, I really wanted to incorporate elements of Analog Horror within my work.
+Because it is such a niche part of the internet, finding images that fall under creative commons is basically impossible.
+I will have to start making my own images/videos to fit the aesthetic.
+# WEEK 12
+After talking to Ben and expressing my concerns, I have decided to try to use AI to create my photos.
+I have never used it before for anything so I will have to see how it goes.
+## UPDATE*
+AI is a no go.
+It doesn't understand that analog horror is more than just VHS, and instead of just heavily distorting images, it still attempts to make them somewhat 'pretty'.
+I don't want to get into a major conversation about what AI can and can't do, but I don't believe it shares my vision.
+# WEEK 13
+## Final WEEK!
+I have a lot